Camarines Sur Polytechnic Colleges: Separation of Naga Campus

-Polytechnic State University of Bicol
+Conversion to Polytechnic State University of Bicol

 In 2017, House Bill No. 5119 entitled, “An Act Converting the Camarines Sur Polytechnic Colleges (CSPC) in the Municipality of Nabua, Province of Camarines Sur, into a State University to be known as the Polytechnic State University of Bicol," was filed by Hon.
 Salvador B. Belaro, Jr. of 1-ANG EDUKASYON Partylist as principal sponsor and Hon.
 Salvio B. Fortuno, representative of the 5th District of Camarines Sur, as co-sponsor.

 On April 12, 2019, President Rodrigo Duterte signed Republic Act 11283, converting CSPC to Polytechnic State University of Bicol.

 Presidency of Dr. Cadag

-Following a search, Camarines Sur Polytechnic Colleges’ Board of Trustees named Dr. Charlito P. Cadag as the college's fifth president.
-Before his presidency, Dr. Cadag was the Vice-President for Academic Affairs of Central Bicol State University of Agriculture.
+Following a search in 2019, Camarines Sur Polytechnic Colleges’ Board of Trustees named Dr. Charlito P. Cadag as the college's fifth president.
+Prior to this, Dr. Cadag was the Vice-President for Academic Affairs of Central Bicol State University of Agriculture.
 His four-year term commenced on July 10, 2019 and expired on July 9, 2023.